ceoaliongroo/generator-leaflet-plugin/README.md

 ### WIP - Disclosure

-This plugin is Work in Progess, defining his archicture and also his implementation.
+This generator is Work in Progess, defining his archicture and also his implementation.
 It's not ready to use in live/production enviroments but if you want can try, test and contribute, will be great!.

 ### Requirements